 - What is a Trade Name?

-Incorporating your business can be complicated and time-consuming.
-The following checklist can prevent getting overwhelmed or miss crucial steps:
+The following checklist can prevent getting overwhelmed or missing crucial steps:

 - Write a business plan

 - Decide on a business structure

 - Select a corporate name

 - Create a capitalization plan

 - Obtain permits and licenses in order to:

 - Protect public health and safety

 - Keep track of finances for tax purposes